-This prospectus concerns an offering of up to 1,531,250 shares of our common stock (the "Stock") by some of our current stockholders (the "Selling Stockholders").
-We are not offering or selling any of the Stock.
+This prospectus concerns an offering of up to 677,579 shares of our common stock (the "Stock") by some of our current offering or selling any of the Stock.
 We have registered this offering in compliance with registration rights which we granted to the Selling Stockholders when we sold the Stock to them.
 The Selling Stockholders are not required to sell the Stock; sales of the Stock are entirely at the discretion of each Selling Stockholder.
-The Stock consists of 1,250,000 shares of common stock purchased by the Selling Stockholders in a private transaction on October 21, 2002, together with 281,250 additional shares of our common stock issuable to the Selling Stockholders pursuant to warrants purchased by them contemporaneous with their purchase of such common stock.
-The warrants have a 7-year term and are exercisable at a price of \$21.217 per share.
-Under the terms of the warrants, the holders thereof may not exercise the warrants to the extent such exercise would cause any such holder, together with its affiliates, to have acquired a number of shares of common stock that would exceed either 4.999% or 9.999% of our then outstanding common stock, excluding for purposes of such determination shares of common stock issuable upon exercise of the warrants that have not been exercised.
-Such restrictions may be waived by the holder of the warrant as to itself upon not less than 61 days notice to us.
+The Stock consists of 347,890 shares of common stock acquired by the Selling Stockholders on November 8, 2002 in a private transaction and 329,689 shares of common stock underlying contingent payment rights.
 The Selling Stockholders may sell the Stock either on the open market at market price in ordinary broker transactions or in negotiated transactions, and they may pay broker commissions in connection with such transactions.
 We will not receive any of the proceeds of sale of the Stock nor pay any broker commissions in connection with such sales.
 Our common stock is quoted on the Nasdaq National Market under the symbol "OSIS."
-On October 25, 2002, the closing price for our stock was \$15.79 per share.
+On November 27, 2002, the closing price for our stock was \$17.50 per share.
 We will pay the costs of registering the offer and sale of the Stock with the Securities and Exchange Commission (the "SEC") and any required state securities agencies.